vivo-community/vivo-vagrant/README.md

  ~~~
  $ vagrant up --provision
  ~~~

- * If you are interested in running VIVO 1.5, you can run checkout the v1.5 branch of this repository.
+ * If you are interested in running VIVO 1.5, 1.6, or 1.7 there are separate branches for each of those released version.
  ~~~
  $ git clone https://github.com/lawlesst/vivo-vagrant.git vivo-vagrant
  $ cd vivo-vagrant
- $ git checkout v1.5
+ $ git checkout v1.x
  $ vagrant up
  ~~~

 ## Triplestores

-VIVO supports alernate triplestores via SPARQL 1.1.
+VIVO supports alternate triplestores via SPARQL 1.1.
 This Vagrant provisioning repository contains installation and configuration scripts for two other triple stores in separate branches.

  * [Stardog](http://stardog.com) - see the [`stardog`](https://github.com/lawlesst/vivo-vagrant/tree/stardog) branch and README to get started.
  * [AllegroGraph](http://franz.com/agraph/allegrograph/): see the [`allegrograph`](https://github.com/lawlesst/vivo-vagrant/tree/allegrograph) branch and README to get started.